 In order to promote active, informed public participation in the transportation planning process, a broad range of organizations and individuals are included in the Interested and Affected Parties list.
-Any agency or individual can request to be added to the distribution list by contacting BACTS Staff at info@bactsmpo.org or (207) 974-3111.
+Any agency or individual can request to be added to the distribution list by contacting BACTS staff at Office Email Address - info@bactsmpo.org, BACTS Office Phone Number - (207) 974-3111, or TTY Number - Dial 711 or 1-800-833-6388.